Tokyo Itinerary How To Spend 3 Days in Tokyo, Japan by JetSettingFools.com

 Subway on tracks at station in Tokyo, Japan

-Tokyo is well-connected by a network of trains, subways and buses.
-They are managed by multiple companies, but fares can be paid using a pre-paid IC card.
-Visitors can buy Suica and Pasmo pre-paid IC cards in Tokyo stations.
+Tokyo is blanketed by a network of trains, subways and buses.
+They are managed by multiple companies, but fares can be paid using an IC card.
+You can buy Suica and Pasmo pre-paid IC cards in any station.

 Multiday passes that are valid for unlimited transport on limited networks are also available for purchase.
 The downside is that none of the multiday cards cover all modes of transport.

-For example, visitors can buy a Tokyo 3-Day Pass for the subway, which is valid for unlimited use on all Toei and Tokyo Metro subway lines, but it won’t be valid on JR trains.
-The 3-day Tokyo pass can save money, but only if subways are going to be your sole mode of transport.
+For example, visitors can buy a 3-day pass for the subway, which is valid for unlimited use on all Toei and Tokyo Metro subway lines, but not on JR trains.

 Where To Stay in Tokyo, Japan